Limits and Deficits of the SDGs - a Critical Perspective

 A critical look at the areas of the SDGs which need expanding and areas which have been overlooked such as nuclear weapons, trade agreements, the arms trade, biodiversity, extinction, tax justice, freedom of the press, digitalisation, cybersecurity and many others.

-The 17 Sustainable Development Goals cover a multitude of broad issues including poverty, hunger, education, democracy, and environment.
-Better World Info critically analyses the areas which are overlooked and those which would benefit from further expansion.
+The 17 Sustainable Development Goals cover a multitude of broad issues including poverty, hunger, education, gender equality, and environment.
+Better World Info critically analyses overlooked areas and the need to further expand the goals.

 Many of the SDGs are currently seriously behind target, or even in reversal.
-Infact, we are on track to meet only 12% of targets by 2030.
-The 2023 Sustainable Development Goals Report revealed that progress on 50% of the targets is weak, and 30% have either stalled or actually gotton worse.
-For this reason, we believe that a reassessment and expansion of the SDGs is needed.
+In fact, we are on track to meet only 17% of targets by 2030.
+The 2024 SDG Report revealed that progress on 50% of the targets is weak, and 30% have either stalled or actually worsened - a reassessment and expansion of the SDGs is urgently needed.

-Many of the current failings are down to the unwillingness of states and large commercial companies which hold the biggest influence to implement and monitor the goals.
+Many of the current failings and omissions are down to the unwillingness of states and large companies which hold the biggest influence to implement and monitor the goals.

 Major military powers such as the USA, Great Britain, and Russia have no interest in the abolishment of nuclear weapons.
 Authoritarian states such as Saudi Arabia and China do not want to give their citizens a voice with free elections.
-Large fossil fuel companies are blocking sustainable environmental protection and the energy transition.
+Large fossil fuel companies are blocking the energy transition and preventing sustainable environmental protection.

-Other hugely influential factors such as unfair global trade agreements, the dominance of multinational corporations, and the destabilisation of financial markets are not addressed critically by the SDGs nor recognised as barriers to sustainable development.
+Other hugely influential factors such as unfair global trade agreements, the dominance of multinational corporations, and the destabilisation of financial markets are not addressed by the SDGs, nor recognised as barriers to sustainable development.

-Neoliberal capitalism feeds off profits, greed, power, corruption, and have taken precedence over social interests for far too long.
-As long as capitalism is king, the inhumane treatment of refugees will continue, as will unchecked pollution, tax havens, repression, modern slavery, vast economic inequality, and austerity.
+Neoliberal capitalism feeds off profits, greed, power, and corruption.
+They have taken precedence over social interests for far too long.
+As long as capitalism is king, unchecked pollution and climate change will continue unchecked, as well as vast economic inequality, and austerity, tax havens, repression, the inhumane treatment of refugees, and modern slavery.

 Orange graphic with a white image of two missiles.
 Next to them it says 'Every year small arms alone kill more people than the atomic bombs dropped on Hiroshima and Nagasaki put together'